facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 ### Extending `TorchGeneratorAgent`

-A minimal `TorchGeneratorAgent` only needs to implement `build_model()`, but if you want to specify any command-line arguments, you'll need to add `add_cmdline_args()` as well.
-This method first adds flags for `TorchGeneratorAgent` and then adds a `--hidden-size` flag for the hidden dimension of the LSTMs.
+Creating a generative model in ParlAI consists of subclassing `TorchGeneratorAgent` and subclassing `TorchGeneratorModel`.
+A minimal subclass of `TorchGeneratorAgent` only needs to implement `build_model()`, but if you want to specify any command-line arguments, you'll need to add `add_cmdline_args()` as well.
+Our implementation below first adds flags for `TorchGeneratorAgent` and then adds a `--hidden-size` flag for the hidden dimension of the LSTMs.

 In `build_model()`, we instantiate our example model (defined below) by passing in the agent's dict (set by `TorchAgent`) and the hidden size.
 We add lines to optionally copy pre-existing token embeddings into the model's embedding table.